DV

 Is DDDD or SCHD better for dividend income?

 It depends on your goals.
-SCHD currently offers the higher distribution yield, which means more income per dollar invested.
+DDDD currently offers the higher distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility.
 Consider your time horizon and risk tolerance.

 What is the difference between DDDD and SCHD?

-DDDD (YieldMax U.S. Stocks Target Double Distribution ETF) tracks SCHD with a covered call strategy, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+DDDD (YieldMax U.S. Stocks Target Double Distribution ETF) tracks SCHD with a covered call approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
 They are issued by YieldMax and Schwab respectively.

 Can I hold both DDDD and SCHD?